zach2039/vs-toolworksadditions/README.md

  * Add any metal nails and strips as a binding material, of varying durabilities.
 Credits to ErisLuna!

+ * Fix compatibility issue with MorePiles that prevented sticks and bones from being placed if vanilla storage behavior was disabled.

 Config Settings (`VintageStoryData/ModConfig/ToolworksAdditions.json`)
 --------